 I have since learned what my ex wife is.
 There was nothing I could have done to change what she is or the ultimate trajectory of our relationship.
 There will be no accountability for the years of neglect or the poisoning of our children against me.
 There will only be her receiving spousal support until November 1st, 2027.

 There is one thing she will eventually have to account for.
-All I will say about it is: everything I claimed in my 2021 and 2022 taxes is in accordance with the tax laws and can be backed up with appropriate documentation, including the court order she violated when she filed her taxes last year.
+All I will say about it is: everything I claimed in my 2021 and 2022 taxes is in accordance with the tax laws and can be backed up with appropriate documentation, including the very court orders she violated when she filed her taxes back in October.

 Charlie Sheen and many others have been quoted as saying something along the lines of “I don’t pay them for sex, I pay them to leave.”
-She got paid bigly to leave.
-Had I spent the money on hookers and blow instead, at least I would have gotten laid more than a handful of times over nearly 25 years of marriage.
+I paid big in the divorce, believe me.
+Had I spent the money on hookers and blow instead, at least I would have gotten laid once in a while.

 As for the kids, they clearly sided with her and made no attempt to get my side of the story.
-Further, it’s now clear that any attempt to communicate with my children will probably be…refused.
+I forgive them, but I won’t forget what they did, either.